kirkshoop/async_scope/async-resource.md

 end
 group close the async-resource open -> close ++ : start ""when_all(close(tkn)...)""
-close -> ar : wait for any async \noperations needed to close ... wibbily wobbly timey wimey stuff ... ar --> close : enter closed.. close --> open -- : complete ""when_all(close)""
+close -> ar : wait for any async \nfunctions needed to close ... wibbily wobbly timey wimey stuff ... ar --> close : enter closed.. close --> open -- : complete ""when_all(close)""